tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

+*   `f` is a Python function that returns zero or more `Tensor`s
 *   `defun(f)` is a Python function that returns a Python callable, `C`
 *   When the `C` is invoked it:
     1. Determines an "input signature" \
-If one was not explicitly specified by the user (as an argument to `defun`), the signature is computed from the types of the input arguments (including `dtype` and `shape` for `Tensor` arguments)
+If an input signature was not explicitly specified by the user (as an argument to `defun`), the signature is computed from the types of the input arguments (including `dtype` and `shape` for `Tensor` arguments)
-    1. If a new input signature is encountered, then it invokes `f` to create a TensorFlow graph, `G`.
+    1. Every time a new input signature is encountered, it invokes `f` to create a TensorFlow graph, `G`.
 If the input signature has been seen before, it looks up `G` from a cache keyed by the input signature.
-    1. It executes the graph defined by `G` and feeding each argument as a value of the corresponding `Placeholder` node in the graph.
+    1. It executes the graph defined by `G,` feeding each argument as a value of the corresponding `Placeholder` node in the graph.

 Changes in input signature result in a new graph being traced.
 For example: